Meet the Artists of Democracy by Design 2026

 Mary Ann Scott Sedivy

 Artist Mary Ann Sedivy’s passion is painting the landscape in both the plein air fashion and through abstraction.
 Mary Ann has her degree in Fine Arts and Art Education from Hiram College.
-She spent 31 years as an art educator at Notre Dame Cathedral Latin High School in Chardon, Ohio.
-Mary Ann’s painting career has spanned 45 years during which she has exhibited in Ohio in numerous juried exhibitions and has had several solo shows.
+She was an art educator for 31 years at Notre Dame Cathedral Latin High School in Chardon, Ohio.
+Mary Ann’s painting career has spanned 45 years during which she has exhibited in Ohio in numerous juried exhibitions, has had several solo shows; and has multiple works in both corporate and private collections.

 Anissa Smith